alive-one/PowerShell-System-Hardware-Info/README.md

 >FLUSH PRIVILEGES;

-'sqlwriter' is username which remote clients will use to write data to your MySQL server's database tables.
-'192.168.0.%' is your network (JUST AN EXAMPLE, CHANGE IT TO YOUR CURRENT NETWORK RANGE). 'your-secure-password' is, well, your secure password.
+**sqlwriter** is username which remote clients will use to write data to your MySQL server's database tables. **192.168.0.%** is your network (JUST AN EXAMPLE, CHANGE IT TO YOUR CURRENT NETWORK RANGE). **your-secure-password** is, well, your secure password.

 Now your MySQL server will accept connections from remote hosts of your network and allow them to INSERT and REFRENCES data in your databse.
 Yay!